FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-05-22-Write-and-Submit-a-Sitemap.md

 layout: post
 title:  "Write and Submit a Sitemap"
 date:   2019-05-22 07:35:00
-description: Create a sitemap for your domain and submit it to Google Search Console
+description: Create a sitemap for your domain and submit it to Google Search Console.
 image:  Hat.jpg
 ---